Bloombox/Swift/README.md

 ## Licensing

-Copyright © 2017 Bloombox, LLC.
+Copyright © 2018 Momentum Ideas Co.

 A copy of the Apache 2.0 license is enclosed at `LICENSE.txt`, along with additional notices in `NOTICE.txt`.
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at